binary-person/typescript-webpack-empty-template/README.md

 - typescript (of course)
 - webpack
+- express
 - prettier
 - eslint
 - jest
 - dead simple travis config
+- example `sharedModule.ts` with its corresponding `.test.ts` file
 - live coding setup

 ## What is not included